Ireland

 Verbena hastata

-A perennial verbena species native to North America.
-In its natural habitats, it grows in wet meadows, pastures, and along water bodies.
+A perennial species of Verbena native to North America.
+In natural habitats, it grows in wet meadows, pastures, and along water bodies.
 It is a great attractant for bees and butterflies.
-Although not very long-lived, it can maintain itself through self-seeding in good conditions.
-It blooms gradually for a long time with many small flowers.
-The spent inflorescences are also effective, both in flower beds and in bouquets.
-The cultivar Pink Spires stands out with its firm, upright habit and delicate pink flowers.
+Although not very long-lived, it can maintain itself by self-seeding in good conditions.
+It blooms gradually over a long period with many tiny flowers.
+The spent flower heads are also effective, both in beds and bouquets.
+The cultivar Pink Spires stands out with a sturdy upright habit and flowers in a soft pink color.

 Sold Out